yutak23/svelte-kit-sessions/README.md

 Cookie settings object.
 Exactly the same options that can be specified in `cookie.serialize` of the [cookie npm package](https://www.npmjs.com/package/cookie).

 **Note** The default value of the cookie matches the behavior of SvelteKit.
 For more details, please check https://kit.svelte.dev/docs/types#public-types-cookies.
-However, for the `cookie.path`, it is implemented so that `/` is set on the Svelte Kit Sessions side.
+However, for the `cookie.path`, it is implemented so that `/` is set on the svelte-kit-sessions side.

 The following are options that can be set in this object.